MicrosoftDocs/Viva/Viva/connections/faqs-viva-connections-feed.md

-## Question: What can I do to save content in the Feed after I have viewed it?
+## What can I do to save content in the Feed after I have viewed it?

 Users can bookmark content that they would like to view later by selecting the **Save for Later**.
 Content can then be accessed through the save for later feature in the Viva Connections mobile app in Teams.